Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

-For each subcircuit, we perform 1,000,000 shots of measurement.
 All the experimental results are processed using the transition matrix error mitigation (TMEM) method~\cite{PhysRevA.103.042605,PhysRevLett.127.090502}, to suppress the readout noise.
 However, negative entries may appear in the probability distributions of the subcircuits after the TMEM.
-To make these distributions physical, we first transform those probability distributions into diagonal operators, and then use the maximum likelihood method to find a density operator that are the closest to them~\cite{maciejewski2020mitigation, james2005measurement}.
+To make these distributions physical, we first transform those probability distributions into diagonal operators, and then use the maximum likelihood method to find a density operator that is the closest to them~\cite{maciejewski2020mitigation, james2005measurement}.
 The final distributions of the subcircuits are then extracted from these density operators.
-Before and after the experiment for the purpose of cutting large circuits, additional quantum state tomography on the final state of the circuit are performed to evaluate the performance of the experiments.
-The average fidelity of the final states of the 4-qubit subcircuit is 0.944, and the average fidelity of the final states of the 3-qubit subcircuit is 0.955, showing the high quality of the experiments.
+Before and after the experiment of circuit cutting, additional quantum state tomography on the final state of the circuit is performed to evaluate the performance of the experiments.
+The average fidelity of the 36 subcircuits in the form of subcircuit~1 is 0.944, and the average fidelity of the 12 subcircuits in the form of subcircuit~2 is 0.955, showing the high quality of the experiments.